 If the drywall has not yet been installed, rough-in-kits are available to reserve the speaker location.
-The hole is then cut when the drywall is installed.
+The hole is cut when the drywall is installed.
+The cable can be tied off on the rough-in-kit after securing it to a nearby joist.